-The above strategy is able to prove automatically some lemmas which are common to normal modal logic, but require some effort when derived in an axiomatic system.
+The above strategy can already prove some lemmas common to normal modal logics automatically but require some effort when derived in an axiomatic system.
 As an example, consider the following $\mathbb{GL}$-lemma:

-When developing a proof of it within the axiomatic calculus, we need to ``help'' HOL Light by instantiating several further $\mathbb{GL}$-lemmas, so that the resulting proof-term consists of ten lines of code.
-On the contrary, our rule is able to check it in few steps:
+When developing a proof of it within the axiomatic calculus, we need to ``help'' HOL Light by instantiating several further $\mathbb{GL}$-lemmas so that the resulting proof script consists of ten lines of code.
+On the contrary, our rule is able to check it in a few steps:

-In spite of this, the automation offered by \verb|MESON| tactic is unexpectedly disappointing for some lemmas.
+In spite of this, the automation offered by \verb|MESON| tactic is often unsuccessful, even on trivial lemmas.
 For instance, the previous procedure is not even able to prove the basic instance Gödel-Löb scheme

 This suggests that \verb|NAIVE_GL_TAC| is based on a very inadequate strategy.